-Objective 2.5: Maintain the Future Traffic Circulation Map to be highly consistent with the MPO's Long Range Transportation Plan.
+Objective 2.5: Maintain the Future Traffic Circulation Map to be highly consistent with the SMMPO's Long Range Transportation Plan.
 [9J-5.019(4)(b)3]

-Policy 2.5.1: Annually, the City shall review both the Metropolitan Planning Organization's (MPO's) and FDOT's 5-year programs to determine if revisions to-of the City's Future Traffic Circulation Map are necessary.
+Policy 2.5.1: Annually, the City shall review both the SMMPO and FDOT's 5-year programs to determine if revisions to of the City's Future Traffic Circulation Map are necessary.

-Policy 2.5.2: After the annual review of the MPO's and FDOT's 5-year plans, the City shall revise the Transportation Element and/or the Future Traffic Circulation Map as necessary.
+Policy 2.5.2: After the annual review of the SMMPO's and FDOT's 5-year plans, the City shall revise the Transportation Element and/or the Future Traffic Circulation Map as necessary.